-Each Employee shall be credited two (2) and three (3) for Public Works-Floating Holidays on January 1st of each year.
+Each Employee shall be credited three (3) Floating Holidays on January 1st of each year.
 Each Floating Holiday shall be credited as leave time equal to the regular shift for each employee.
 All unused Floating Holiday time expires on December 31st of each year.
 Employees hired during the calendar year shall have their Floating Holidays prorated to the nearest hour.
 Employees may take their Floating Holidays with prior approval of their Supervisor.
 Police Officers will be paid only the amount of holiday accrued that does not exceed any written approval by the Chief of Police.
 For those not working a five(5) consecutive eight(8) hour day schedule, an extra Floating day shall be credited for any holiday landing on an employees scheduled day off.